 Overnight: Bedouin tents in Wadi Rum or a hotel in Wadi Musa

 An early start will get us to start on the hike into Petra along the Siq ahead of the crowds, and the heat.
 We will stop to gaze at the iconic tomb facade known as The Treasury (Arabic “Al-Khazneh”).
 We will later continue strolling along the main street of this fascinating ancient Nabatean city.
 If time and will permits, we could include a hike to the Monastery (Arabic: Ad Deir), the High Place of Scrifice, or to the Tomb of Aaron (Arabic: Jabel Haroun).
 Around noon, we will head north, with optional stops at Shobak, Lot’s Cave or Bab Edh-Dhra / Sodom and Gomorrah possible sites.

 Day 14 – Facing the Promised Land

 In the morning, we will visit the site where John the Baptist was executed – Machaerus.
 We will then head into Madaba to appreciate the famous Madaba map, as well as a selection of other ancient mosaic floors.
 We will end the day with a visit to Mount Nebo, to view the Promised land Where Moses did!

 Day 15 – Baptism site

-Pending on the time of your departure from Amman, on the last day we could visit the Baptism Site on the Jordanian side (Bethany beyond the Jordan), and/or head visit Amman before flying out from Amman airport.
+Depending on the time of your departure from Amman, on the last day, we could visit the Baptism Site on the Jordanian side (Bethany beyond the Jordan), and/or visit Amman before flying out from the Amman airport.

-We look forward in working with you to create an unforgettable tour experience.
-It will be our pleasure, and honor, to be part of your meaningful visit!.
+We look forward to working with you to create an unforgettable tour experience.
+It will be our pleasure, and honor, to be part of your meaningful visit!